osyvokon/text-entailment-models/slides/attention.md

 ???

-Can feed variable length sequences as input and get artbitrary length seqs on output.
+Can feed variable length sequences as input and get arbitrary length seqs on output.

 --